 If the NG-RAN node2 cannot transmit the provided OD-SIB1 Configuration in SIBx, the NG-RAN node2 shall send the OD-SIB1 CONFIGURATION PROVISION FAILURE message.
 The message shall contain the Cause IE with an appropriate value.

-If the Cell A ID IE is included in the OD-SIB1 CONFIGURATION PROVISION REQUEST message and the NG-RAN node2 cannot transmit the provided OD-SIB1 Configuration in SIBx of the cell indicated by the Cell A ID IE, the NG-RAN node2 shall send the OD-SIB1 CONFIGURATION PROVISION FAILURE message.
-The NG-RAN node2 includes the Cell A ID IE in the OD-SIB1 CONFIGURATION PROVISION FAILURE message.
+Only if the Cell A ID IE is included in the OD-SIB1 CONFIGURATION PROVISION REQUEST message and the NG-RAN node2 cannot transmit the provided OD-SIB1 Configuration in SIBx of the cell indicated by the Cell A ID IE, the NG-RAN node2 shall send the OD-SIB1 CONFIGURATION PROVISION FAILURE message and include the Cell A ID IE in the OD-SIB1 CONFIGURATION PROVISION FAILURE message.

 8.4.17.4 Abnormal Conditions